Ju-On/Offensive-Security/Blackpearl.md

 seems like user 'alek' may potentially be an active user based on the error handling message.

-## Either attempt brute forcing of login page or potentially try cookie session hijacking.
+## Options currently: attempt brute forcing of login page, try cookie session hijacking or search for vulnerabilities of NavigateCMS.

+In a real world scenario, I should aim to run all three cocurrently.
+I will require some more knowledge on setting up interception proxies.